spoorn/poeblix/README.md

 # poeblix
-Poetry Plugin that adds various features deemed unfit for the official release, but makes sense to me
+Poetry Plugin that adds various features that extend the `poetry` command such as building wheel files with locked depdencies, and validations of wheel/docker containers

 # Overview
 These contain custom poetry plugins that enable functionality not available in the official distribution of poetry.
 These include: